magento/merchdocs/src/catalog/inventory-merchant-type.md

 - Single Source merchants ship products from one location.
 You are considered a Single Source merchant/mode until you start adding custom sources and stocks to your installation.

 - Multi Source merchants ship products from more than one location such as brick-and-mortar stores, warehouses, drop shippers, and distribution centers.
-After adding custom sources per location, you automatically become a Multi Source merchant or mode.
+After adding custom sources per location, you automatically become a Multi Source merchant.

 ## Single Source merchants